-Each developmental transition is characterized by variation across specific continuous morphological traits (Fig. 6).
-The transversal-to-whorl transformation is mediated by an increase in the peduncle-to-zooid length ratio and a continuous allometric shift in zooid-to-stolon size as the zooids grow and develop asynchronously along the stolon length.
-The subsequent whorl-to-cluster transformation also relies on further peduncle elongation but is marked by a loss of neighbor zooid attachment that allows neighboring zooids to bob around freely.
-The transversal-to-helical pathway is characterized by a continuous shift in the serial neighbor stolon-normal angle, where the orientation of neighboring zooids breaks parallelism and starts to offset by a few degrees like stairs in a spiral staircase.
-The transversal-to-oblique-to-linear pathway is driven solely by changes in the dorsoventral zooid-stolon angle.
-Finally, the linear-to-bipinnate transformation is characterized by an increased oral-aboral chiral angle and zooid autorotation, where the oral-lateral facets of chiral zooids face each other, the aboral ends turn outwards, and their ventral sides face the same side of the colony.
+Each developmental transition is characterized by variation across specific continuous morphological traits (Fig. 6), which we describe based on the differences in zooid orientation and shape between the initial budding transversal chain stage and the final adult stage supplemented by some observations of the developmental changes.
+We hypothesize that the transversal-to-whorl transformation is mediated by an increase in the peduncle-to-zooid length ratio and a continuous allometric shift in zooid-to-stolon size as the zooids grow and develop asynchronously along the stolon length.
+The subsequent whorl-to-cluster transformation also seems to rely on further peduncle elongation but is marked by a loss of neighbor zooid attachment that allows neighboring zooids to bob around freely.
+The transversal-to-helical pathway (based on observations made on the photograph in Fig. 3G) is characterized by a continuous shift in the serial neighbor stolon-normal angle, where the orientation of neighboring zooids breaks parallelism and starts to offset by a few degrees like stairs in a spiral staircase.
+The transversal-to-oblique-to-linear pathway appears to be driven solely by changes in the dorsoventral zooid-stolon angle based on our observations.
+Finally, we hypothesize that the linear-to-bipinnate transformation is driven by an increased oral-aboral chiral angle and zooid autorotation, where the oral-lateral facets of chiral zooids face each other, the aboral ends turn outwards, and their ventral sides face the same side of the colony.
+However, we were not able to observe the development of bipinnate colonies past an oblique stage, so the order in which these modifications occurred remains unknown.

 Discussion

 Ontologies in biology are helpful conceptual tools to characterize, categorize, and compare variation between and within species.
-We leveraged homologies in the development of salp colonies across species to categorize and geometrically compare the different architectures.
-From this developmental perspective, we were able to establish an ontology for salp colony architecture by defining the developmental transitions in the zooid arrangements that lead to the different architectural endpoints and identifying which adult endpoints are homologous to intermediate stages in the development of other endpoints.
+We leveraged similarities in the development of salp colonies across species to categorize and geometrically compare the different architectures.
+From this developmental perspective, we were able to propose a hypothesis-generating ontology for salp colony architecture describing the developmental transitions in the zooid arrangements that lead to the different terminal architectures.
+Through this ontology, we hypothesize that some terminal architectures are homologous to intermediate stages in the development of other terminal architectures.
 These ontological definitions and reference frameworks are essential to measure and compare standing variation in colony architecture and its emergent properties between salp species.